Testing for Truth —

 From these official statements about the person of Christ it appears that the Jesus of the churches — the Trinitarian Jesus — is not a human person.
 The churches are forced into this position because of their conviction that the person of Jesus is the eternal second member of the Trinity.
 Jesus for the churches is primarily God Himself who later puts on human nature.

 When another theologian was first exposed, during his training, to this official Trinitarian Jesus he expressed his bewilderment as follows:

 “During my theological formation I was well instructed in the traditional account of the incarnation of God in Jesus Christ.
-I distinctly remember being told that the Word of God when he assumed human nature, assumed impersonal humanity: that Jesus did not possess a human personality; that God became man in Jesus, but that he did not become a man...Two considerations have persuaded me that this traditional Christology is incredible” (A.T.
+I distinctly remember being told that the Word of God, when he assumed human nature, assumed impersonal humanity: that Jesus Christ did not possess a human personality; that God became man in Jesus Christ, but that he did not become a man...Two considerations have persuaded me that this traditional Christology is incredible” (A.T.
 Hanson, Grace and Truth, p.
 1, emphasis added).